SAP-archive/workzone-workflow-journey-app-template/Overview.md

 #### Wizard

 This is where the main UI is defined.
-See wizard.fragment.xml.
+See `wizard.fragment.xml`.
 The wizard is visible if the instance is active and in the RUNNING state.

 ```